 The Tesla Model X is a battery electric vehicle, or BEV.
 This means that it runs exclusively on electricity, which is provided by a high voltage lithium ion battery.
 It has zero tailpipe emissions.

-Tesla builds batteries to last.
-Their Model X battery warranty guarantees against degradation past 70% of battery capacity for 8 years or 150,000 miles, whichever comes first.
-The warranty is transferrable if the car is sold, and used Teslas purchased directly from Tesla.com also come with an additional 1 year, 10,000 mile warranty.
+The Model X battery warranty guarantees against degradation past 70% of battery capacity for 8 years or 150,000 miles, whichever comes first.
+The warranty is also transferable to new owners.

 Curious how long EV batteries last?
 Read more here!